Event Tokenization and Masked-Token Prediction for Anomaly Detection at the Large Hadron Collider: Introduction

 \section{Introduction}

-Large Language Models (LLMs), originally developed for natural language tasks \cite{OpenAi2017llm}, have shown remarkable capabilities in modeling complex data distributions \cite{minaee2025largelanguagemodelssurvey}.
+Large Language Models (LLMs), originally developed for natural language tasks \cite{OpenAi2017llm}, have shown remarkable capabilities in modeling complex data distributions \cite{{minaee2025largelanguagemodelssurvey},{lee2023lanobertloganomalydetection},{yang2025researchcloudplatformnetwork},{Pospieszny_2025}}.
 Their success is largely driven by transformer architectures \cite{DBLP:journals/corr/VaswaniSPUJGKP17} and large-scale training on diverse datasets \cite{stochasticparrotsBender2021}.
 In high-energy physics, the increasing data volume from the LHC opens new opportunities for applying such models \cite{atlas2025highlightshllhcphysicsprojections}.
 In this work, we explore LLM-like networks as potential unsupervised anomaly detection techniques, trained to reconstruct background events and identify deviations in the reconstruction without prior signal knowledge.
 This approach aims to improve sensitivity to rare Standard Model processes and uncover potential Beyond the Standard Model signatures.